sethillgard/property_map/README.md

 PropertyMap is a wrapper around Map<String, dynamic>.
 PropertyList is a wrapper around List<dynamic>.

-The benefit of using them is that they can restrict the data that is added to them, for example, they can only take simple objects and Serializable objects.
+The benefit of using them is that they can, if desired, restrict the data that is added to them, they can only take simple objects and Serializable objects.
 This way, we can ensure that everything inside a PropertyMap (or PropertyList) is indeed, serializable.

 ## Features ##

 * Rapid implementation of property bags.
-* Only accepts simple types (as defined in dart:json) and Serializable objects.
+* Can restrict contents to simple types (as defined in dart:json) and Serializable objects.

 ## Getting Started ##

 1\.
 Add the following to your project's **pubspec.yaml** and run
 ```pub install```.

 ```yaml